“A performer’s reputation is enhanced by or diminished with each musical interaction.”

 4. Trade for Valuable PR and Advertising

-Although general performance exposure may be worthless, if an organization’s event will generate abundant media exposure, we might execute a contract stating that, in lieu of a fee, the organization will credit us or our groups in all of their ads and notices.
+Although general performance exposure may be worthless, if an organization’s event will generate abundant media exposure, we might execute a contract stating that, in lieu of a fee, the organization will credit us or our groups in all of their ads, printed materials, and notices.

 5. Be Courteous and Professional

-To underpin our reputations in our communities, we should be unfailingly courteous with anyone who seeks a performance.
-Ideally, we pique the interest of those who contact us and attract them to become our followers and fans.
+Ideally, whether we opt to perform or not, we should pique the interest of those who contact us and entice them to become our followers and fans.

 * * *